Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 Usually, doctors can diagnose mononeuropathies based on symptoms and results of a physical examination.

-If the cause is a disorder, it is treated.
+If the cause of a mononeuropathy is a disorder, it is treated.
 For example, a tumor may be surgically removed.

 Usually, when temporary pressure is the cause, the following can help relieve symptoms:

-Some people with carpal tunnel syndrome benefit from corticosteroid injections.
+Some people with carpal tunnel syndrome benefit from corticosteroid injections into the carpal tunnel.

-Braces or splints are often used to prevent contractures until the symptoms resolve.
+Braces or splints are often used until the symptoms resolve.
+These devices help prevent muscles from becoming short and stiff.